 Ann Dugan (Family Office Exchange) and Carol Wittmeyer (St. John Fischer College) were the co-chairs of the event.
-The Educational Partners, Anne Smart (Loyola University Family Business Center) and Dann Van Der Vliet (Cornell Smith Family Business Initiative) produced the event.
+The Educational Partners, Anne Smart (Loyola University Family Business Center) and Dann Van Der Vliet (Cornell Smith Family Business Initiative), produced the event.

-The discussion was comprised of four topics:
+The discussion was composed of four topics:

 As a faculty member, I was charged with leading discussions on conflict; business and family governance; and managing the competing interests of owners, boards and management teams.